akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Duplicate a Tailored Import profile

 If you want to create another import profile based on an existing one, you can duplicate it.
-Please note that this import profile will still keep its import structure frozen.
+Please note that the structure of this import profile will remain unmodifiable.
 You will only be able to add or remove operations, targets and sources.

 To do this, please follow the steps below:
 1. Select the import profile you would like to duplicate